piersy/debian-setup-steps/README.md

 (as yet untested since gnome terminal does not show patched fonts?) https://superuser.com/questions/1335155/patched-fonts-not-showing-up-on-gnome-terminal

+Or a thread with some useful info on patching SF Mono yourself - https://github.com/powerline/fonts/issues/189

 I've included the font config I was using for the SF Mono it should be placed here ~/.config/fontconfig/fonts.conf

 Useful commands for working with fonts.